juanibiapina/jaime/README.md

 ## Install

-Clone this repository and install locally with:
+Download a release from Github or clone this repository and install locally
+with:

 ```
 cargo install --path .